brmuncey/TwitterBot/README.md

 # TwitterBot
 Bot that gives out compliments.
-Tweet greeting @ bot to recieve a compliment.
+Tweet greeting @complibott to recieve a compliment.